BOOKS

 In the News

-Northeast Middle School in Minneapolis reacts to Julie's recent author visit.
+Northeast Middle School in Minneapolis reacts to Julie's author visit.

 Julie featured in The Daily Triplicate, the local newspaper of Crescent City, California.